 With a diverse, global network of brands already represented in more than 80 countries, we intend to expand in new and existing international markets.
-Over the past five years, our international portfolio has grown at a compound annual rate of 12%, to 2,500 hotels, and now represents approximately 30% of the hotels in our system.
+Over the past five years, our international portfolio has grown at a compound annual rate of 12%, nearly 2,700 hotels, and now represents approximately 32% of the hotels in our system.